thijsrijkers/codeline/README.md

 ## Setup

-This project supports running LLaMA models locally via [Ollama](https://ollama.ai).
+This project supports running models locally via [Ollama](https://ollama.ai).

 ### 1. Install Ollama
 Follow the instructions on the [Ollama website](https://ollama.ai/download) to install it on your system.